ryanwang520/api-docs/source/includes/_integrations.md

   Whenever user Drawing information changes and these alterations sync to the cloud, ArcSite initiates an automatic data synchronization task to update the relevant I360 Appointment as necessary.

 - **Synchronization Logic**:
-  The decision to initiate a push to I360 is based on the configuration in the **`sync_drawing_pdf`** and **`sync_proposal_pdf`** fields when associating the project.
   When a push request is made, a task generates the latest Drawing PDF data and exports all PDFs of the user's Proposal Templates using the latest Drawing data.
 These files are then automatically pushed to I360, overwriting any existing attachments.

 - **Verification of Synchronization Results**:
   Users can locate these files in the Attachments section of the Appointment associated with the Project in I360.